Frequently Asked Questions

 You can submit shoutouts as often as you like!
 However, we typically space out posts for each organization to ensure a variety of nonprofits are featured.
 We recommend submitting at least 2-3 weeks before any time-sensitive events or awareness days.

-- Navigate to the Shoutout section in your dashboard.
+1. Go to the Shoutout section of your dashboard.

-After you submit a shoutout, our team will review it to ensure it meets our community guidelines.
+After submission, your shoutout will be reviewed by our team to ensure it meets our community guidelines.
 This process usually takes a few days.
-Once approved, we will schedule your post and notify you of the expected publication date.
+Once approved, we will schedule it for posting on our social media channels, tagging your organization for visibility.

 Keep your message engaging and action-oriented!
 Highlight what makes your organization unique, mention any upcoming events or campaigns, and include a clear call-to-action.
 Messages should be concise (under 280 characters works best for Twitter) but compelling.